Rubberazer/Jetclocks/README.md

     git clone https://github.com/Rubberazer/Jetclocks.git
     ```

+<h3 align="left">AUTOMATIC INSTALL:</h3>

-- There is an option to do all the following steps automatically, this would include applying the overlay to the main dtb blob and also modifying the /boot/extlinux/extlinux.conf file so it gets loaded at next reboot, if you want to do it manually, you can skip the next step and just go through the process along this README.
+There is an option install the module automatically with make, this would include applying the overlay to the main dtb blob and also modifying the /boot/extlinux/extlinux.conf file so it gets loaded at next reboot, if you want to do it manually, you can skip the next step and just go through the process along the DEVICE TREE and COMPILE sections.

     ```
     cd ~/Jetclocks && \
     make && sudo make install
     ```

+<h2 align="left">DEVICE TREE:</h2>

 - Download the Linux for Tegra kernel sources according the version of the kernel running on your Orin, all versions can be downloaded directly from: https://developer.nvidia.com/embedded/jetson-linux-archive